web-platform-tests/rfcs/rfcs/quic.md

 [cipd](https://chromium.googlesource.com/chromium/src/+/master/docs/cipd.md)).

-The source code of all dependencies will also be vendored into `tools/third_party` to allow building from source if needed, even though we there is no plan for that yet.
+The source code of all dependencies will also be vendored into `tools/third_party` to allow building from source if needed.

 All Python dependencies are BSD-licensed.